Bay Scallop Season and Abundance Survey

 Annual Abundance Surveys

-Each summer, biologists assess bay scallop populations along the Gulf Coast of Florida, located in open and closed recreational harvest areas.
-Surveys are usually initiated in June and completed in July.
+Each summer, biologists assess bay scallop populations along the Gulf coast of Florida, located in open and closed recreational harvest areas.
+In the past, these surveys were initiated in June and completed in July.
+Moving forward, these surveys will be completed in the fall, closer to the time that scallops begin to spawn.
+Moving the surveys to the fall will provide scientists with a better estimate of the number of scallops available to spawn.
 Scientists look at long-term trends in the abundance of scallops in both the open and closed areas and present those findings to the Division of Marine Fisheries Management.
-Surveys will not be conducted this year due to COVID-19 safety concerns.

 Open Harvest Area

 Closed Harvest Area

 There are five study sites in the areas closed to scallop harvest: Pensacola Bay (Santa Rosa and Escambia Counties), St. Andrew Bay (Bay County), Anclote (Pasco and Pinellas), Tampa Bay (Pinellas, Hillsborough and Manatee) and Pine Island Sound (Lee).
 While there has been an increase in the number of scallops observed in the closed areas during the last 10 years, likely due to a combination of management (prohibited harvest) and restoration efforts, those scallop populations continue to be extremely sensitive to localized conditions.

 Harvest periods, harvest locations and fishing regulations are subject to change.
 Before collecting bay scallops, recreational harvesters should review current rules and regulations.